fpereiro/lith/readme.md

 `lith.css.media` takes two arguments: a `selector`, which is the media query selector.
 Notice that you should omit the `@media` part, since the function automatically adds it for you.
 The second argument is a litc (simple or nested), which will be inserted inside the media query.
 If you don't pass a valid `selector`, the function will return `false`.
 The litc is not validated here since it will be validated by `lith.css.g` later.

+If you passed valid arguments to `lith.css.media`, the output will always be a litc, which you can use standalone or nest within another one.

 ### Litc usage

 litcs are generated using two core functions: